Antigua GFC: Championship

 On December 20, 2015, Antigua won the Apertura for the first time.
 Since their first victory, they were champions of Guatemalan football for three consecutive years.
 In 2019, Antigua won its fourth Guatemalan League title.

+Rivalries

+Antigua main rivals are Mixco, known as the “Clasico del Valle.”
+They also rival fiercely with Comunicaciones known as the El Clásico Provincial and share rivalries with Guastatoya and Xelajú.
+This is given to the fact that they compete fiercely during their meetings in the Apertura and Clausura playoffs.